anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-03-Author-ML-Experiments-With-Spark-Notebooks.md

 <hr>

-## 3. The environment for the module
+## 3. The environment & exercises in the module
 Vertex AI Workbench, Managed notebook instance all of which was pre-created as part of the Terraform deployent.
 We will reuse kernel created in the prior module.

 ![M3](../06-images/module-3-03.png)